Regulations for Pre-sessional English and International Pathway Programmes

 1.4.1 General

-Students are required to enrol at the University or one of its subsidiaries and register for a PSE course or International Pathway in accordance with the arrangements notified.
+Students are required to enrol at the University and register for a PSE course in accordance with the arrangements notified.
 Course definitive documentation shall specify what the course entails.

 1.4.2 Attendance Requirement